This article introduces approaches for limiting the size of your APK files for your Android deployments.

 ABI (Application Binary Interface) filters determine which architectures to allow in an APK deployment.
 For example, x86 architectures, typically used for emulator environments, are generally not included in release builds.

 ABI filters are applied in your Gradle build script (Module:app).
 The abifilters property in ndk specifies which ABI(s) to include in a build type.
-The following example applies an ABI filter to the release build, allowing only architectures supported by the armeabi-v7a ABI.
+The following example applies ABI filters to the release build, allowing only architectures supported by the armeabi-v7a and arm64-v8a ABIs.
 While indispensable for debugging on an emulator, the x86 libraries do not belong in your deployed APK.

-After applying the filter, APK size reduces from 43.8MB to 24MB.
+After applying the filter, APK size reduces from 76MB to 51MB.

 Additional information about ABI management in your application can be found at ABI Management on developer.android.com.